Last updated on July 1st, 2022 at 03:12 pm

 Of course, the manuscript is already in the hands of my writing coach, Ellen Sussman, who promised to deliver it back to me by December 17.
 Two weeks away!

 I don’t know how much she has read yet, however, and haven’t received any feedback from her yet, so we will call Marie Reader #1.

 Isn’t She Biased?

 You may think, with good reason, that my first reader could be biased.
 After all, I am dating her son, and she likes me.

 However, I did ask her for honest feedback, and she told me things I could improve upon, and what she wanted more of in the book.
 And in a way, I felt like she was a tougher reader than a stranger because it was scarier to hand her the book.
 I actually care about what she thinks.

 It is validating to feel like someone read the whole book, all 476 pages of it, found it to be a page-turner, wanted to keep reading, was engaged by the story, and felt that it was inspirational and could help others.

 Hallelujah, Amen, at least I will have one happy reader!

 I’m so lucky to have many people eagerly awaiting the release of my book.
-Of course, there are still several steps before I can put it into their hands.
+Of course, there are still several steps before I can put them into their hands.

-Because of this blog, and my Facebook page, and my friends around the world, many people have been following the development of the book.
-It’s exciting to think about officially delivering this book into the world finally.
+Because of this blog, my Facebook page, and my friends around the world, many people have been following the development of the book.
+It’s exciting to think about officially delivering this book to the world finally.